ronanjQJ/v0-creator-notifications-board/README.md

 PMs and product teams need a single view of their notification landscape.
 Today it's scattered across Mailjet, Confluence, and tribal knowledge.
 Answering "What do we send?" or "Where are the gaps?" takes days instead of minutes.

 ## Why I built this
-I was spending hours mapping what we send to creators.
-Realized no tool existed for this PM use case — so I built it.
+Working on a influencer-facing SaaS product, I kept getting the same question from stakeholders: 'What exactly do we send to our users?'
+No one had a clear answer.
+The information was scattered across email tools, docs, and people's heads.
+I spent hours mapping it manually — then realized this was a PM problem worth solving properly.

 ## The Solution